asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2021/AstriDevcon-2021-Minutes.md

     4:20 - Joran, Timeouts on a Stasis application

     * To prevent a call hanging due to the application hanging.
-    * Prefer to not to have to wait for SIP level timers.
+    * Prefer not to have to wait for SIP level timers.

     4:40 - J Colp, DDoS